Resources (Recommended Apps, Items, Books, etc.)

 Breathe Sync.
 You can learn to adjust your breath to match the rhythm of your heartbeat with this app and it will help you to feel more relaxed, focused and balanced.
 Your breath and heartbeat are directly connected to your wellness and stress levels.
 By taking a few minutes each day with Breathe Sync, you can measure your well-being and stay in control.

-Omvana is a beautiful meditation app created by personal growth company Mindvalley.
+Omvana is a beautiful meditation app created by the personal growth company Mindvalley.

 HELPFUL MEDITATION ITEMS & TOOLS:

-These are all purely optional and NOT required for doing the Busy Woman's Meditation or the Program.
-They’re
+(These are all purely optional and NOT required for doing the Busy Woman's Meditation or the Program.)

 Music is NOT necessary for meditating, but if you choose to have background music for meditating or while working try: Liquid Mind: Meditation.